 Source 1: 2007 MP/H Rules

-Would a second prostate primary with histology 8041 be reported or is this metastasis from the previous prostate adenocarcinoma diagnosis, despite the different histologies?
+Would a second prostate primary with histology coded to 8041/3 [small cell carcinoma] be accessioned for the following examples?
+Or are these metastases despite the different histologies?

-1. Prostate adenocarcinoma diagnosed in 2001, no treatment given.
-Metastatic small cell neuroendocrine carcinoma diagnosed 03/2012 on liver biopsy with physician’s statement in 4/2012 that prostate is the likely the cause of the metastasis to the liver.
+Example 1: Prostate adenocarcinoma diagnosed in 2001, no treatment given.
+Metastatic small cell neuroendocrine carcinoma diagnosed 03/2012 on liver biopsy with a physician’s statement in 4/2012 that the prostate is likely the cause of the metastasis to the liver.

-2. Prostate adenocarcinoma diagnosed in 2006, treated with TURP.
-Bone Marrow biopsy in 05/2012 shows involvement by metastatic small cell carcinoma with morphologic and immunophenotypic features that argue against prostatic adenocarcinoma.
-Oncologist assessment states “the patient has Stage 4 small cell carcinoma of the prostate and the bone marrow biopsy path shows metastatic small cell carcinoma (likely prostate in origin)”.
+Example 2: Prostate adenocarcinoma diagnosed in 2006, treated with TURP.
+Bone marrow biopsy in 5/2012 shows involvement by metastatic small cell carcinoma with morphologic and immunophenotypic features that argue against prostatic adenocarcinoma.
+The oncologist assessment states, “The patient has Stage 4 small cell carcinoma of the prostate and the bone marrow biopsy path shows metastatic small cell carcinoma (likely prostate in origin).”

-Rule M10 applies to the case examples you provide.
-In each case, the second histology (since it is not adenocarcinoma) is a new prostate primary.
-Small cell carcinoma and small cell neuroendocrine carcinoma are not adenocarcinomas and are not covered by Rule M3.
+In each case, the second histology (because it is not adenocarcinoma) is a new prostate primary.
+Small cell carcinoma and small cell neuroendocrine carcinoma are not adenocarcinomas.
+As a result they are not covered by Rule M3.